Butter For Brain Health

 This form of butter is not only free from lactose but also contains concentrated amounts of vitamins A, E, and K2, which contribute to overall brain health.

-With this knowledge in mind, it becomes clear that incorporating butter into a balanced diet doesn’t have to be an exercise in culinary acrobatics or nutritional compromise.
+With this knowledge in mind, it becomes clear that incorporating butter into a balanced diet doesn’t have to be an in culinary acrobatics or nutritional compromise.

 Instead of viewing butter as an adversary to healthful eating habits, we should see it as another tool in our dietary arsenal – something that can enrich our meals while providing us with valuable nutrients necessary for optimal cognitive function.